yingmanwumen/xrepo-cmake/README.md

 ### Switching compiler and cross compilation

-Following variables controll cross compilation.
+Following variables control cross compilation.
 Note: to specify a different compiler other than the default one on system, platform must be set to "cross".

 - `XREPO_TOOLCHAIN`: string, defaults to empty string